patrick-steele-idem/morphdom/README.md

 ## Isn't the DOM slow?

 No, the DOM _data structure_ is not slow.
 The DOM is a key part of any web browser so it must be fast.
 Walking a DOM tree and reading the attributes on DOM nodes is _not_ slow.
 However, if you attempt to read a computed property on a DOM node that requires a relayout of the page then _that_ will be slow.
-However, `morphdom` only cares about the following properties of a DOM node:
+However, `morphdom` only cares about the following properties and methods of a DOM node:

 - `node.firstChild`
-- `node.tagName`
 - `node.nextSibling`
-- `node.attributes`
 - `node.nodeType`
+- `node.nodeName`
 - `node.nodeValue`
+- `node.attributes`
+- `node.value`
+- `node.selected`
+- `node.disabled`
+- `actualize(document)` (non-standard, used to upgrade a virtual DOM node to a real DOM node)
+- `hasAttributeNS(namespaceURI, name)`
+- `isSameNode(anotherNode)`

 ## What about the virtual DOM?